Bobby Troup

 Robert William Troup Jr. (October 18, 1918 – February 7, 1999) was an American actor, jazz pianist, singer, and songwriter.
-He is best known as the composer of the rhythm and blues standard "(Get Your Kicks on) Route 66" and for portraying the role of Dr. Joe Early in the television program Emergency! co-starring with his wife Julie London, in the 1970s.
+He composed the rhythm and blues standard "(Get Your Kicks on) Route 66" and portrayed Dr. Joe Early in the television program Emergency! co-starring with his wife Julie London, in the 1970s.

 Early life

 Robert William Troup Jr. was born in Harrisburg, Pennsylvania.
 His father Robert William Troup worked as a pianist for the family business J. H. Troup Music House and founded its Lancaster, Pennsylvania, branch store.
 He graduated from The Hill School, a preparatory school in Pottstown, Pennsylvania, in 1937.
 He went on to graduate Phi Beta Kappa from the Wharton School at the University of Pennsylvania with a degree in economics.